ktorch/ktorch/docs/sparse.rst

 coalesce
 ^^^^^^^^

-PyTorch sparse tensor format permits uncoalesced sparse tensors, where there may be duplicate indices; in this case, the interpretation is that the value at that index is the sum of all corresponding values.
+PyTorch sparse tensor format permits uncoalesced sparse tensors, where there may be duplicate indices; in this case, the interpretation is that the value at that index is the sum of all values with the same index.
 The tensor can maintain the duplicates -- most operations work identically on coalesced or uncoalesced sparse tensors.
-But if the duplicate indices need to be removed, the :func:`coalesce` will perform the operation, as well as sort the indices.
+But if the duplicate indices need to be removed, the :func:`coalesce` function will perform the operation, as well as sort the indices.

 .. function:: coalesce(ptr) -> null

    :param ptr: a previously allocated :doc:`api-pointer <pointers>` to a sparse tensor.
    :returns: coalesces the sparse tensor in place, creating a new tensor where the indices are unique and the values for duplicate indices are summed.
-Returns (null)
+Returns null, upon completion, the tensor pointer refers to a coalesced sparse tensor.

 ::

-   q)t:tensor(`sparse; 1 3#1 2 1; 9 5 -11; 10)
+   q)t:tensor(`sparse; 1 3#2 1 1; 9 5 -11; 10)

-   q)tensor t
-   0 -2 5 0 0 0 0 0 0 0

-   q)coalesced t
-   0b

    q)indices t
-   1 2 1
+   2 1 1

    q)values t
    9 5 -11

+   q)tensor t
+   0 -6 9 0 0 0 0 0 0 0

    q)coalesce t

-   q)values t
+   q)tensor t
-   -2 5
+   0 -6 9 0 0 0 0 0 0 0

    q)indices t
    1 2

-   q)coalesced t
+   q)values t
-   1b
+   -6 9

 coalesced
 ^^^^^^^^^